InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 sectionList : Array of Number, // may be empty during loading of the CMP

 applicableSections: Array of Number, // Section ID considered to be in force for this transaction.
 In most cases, this field should have a single section ID.
 In rare occasions where such a single section ID can not be determined, the field may contain up to 2 values.
+During the transition period which ends on July 1, 2023, the legacy USPrivacy section may be determined as applicable along with another US section.
+In this case, the field may contain up to 3 values where one of the values is 6, representing the legacy USPrivacy section.
 The value can be 0 or a Section ID specified by the Publisher / Advertiser, during stub / load.
 When no section is applicable, the value will be -1.

 gppString: String // the complete encoded GPP string, may be empty during CMP load